TriKro/rsb-content/part1-preface/who-is-this-book-for.md

 * What are the most important features of our product?

-* Why are people doing that with my product?
+* Why are people doing that with our product?

 * Will people actually pay for this?